 The urgency refers to the sudden, compelling desire to pee which is unable to hold according to the International Continence Society’s glossary.

 Research reveals urgency as one of the most common stroke-associated bladder problems.
-For example, in 2008 a Denmark hospital-based study found 70 per cent of 482 individuals having urgency a month after the stroke event.
+For example, in 2008 a Denmark hospital-based study found that 70 per cent of 482 individuals had urgency a month after the stroke event.

 How does the urgency to pee arise?